survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ## How Much to Test

 Regardless of how much you test, manual testing may still be required, especially if you target multiple platforms.
-But it's a good goal to minimize the amount of it and even try to eliminate it.
+But it’s a good goal to minimize the amount of it and even try to eliminate it.

 No matter how much you test, problems may still slip through.
-For this reason, it's good to remember that you get what you measure.
+For this reason, it’s good to remember that you get what you measure.
 If you want performance, you should test against performance.
 To avoid regressions against downstream projects, you should test against them before publishing changes.

 Tests come with a cost.
 Test code is the code you have to maintain.
-Having more tests isn't always better.
+Having more tests isn’t always better.
 Put conscious effort into maintaining good tests instead of many.
 Fortunately, tests allow refactoring and sometimes finding better ways to implement the desired features can simplify both the implementation and tests.

 ## How to Test Old Projects Without Tests